Choose a healthy diet and learn how carbohydrates affect your blood glucose level.

 Consider reducing the amount of carbohydrate you are eating in a meal or snack.
 For example, reduce the number of potatoes you eat with dinner - eat more vegetables or salad instead.

 To help reduce the amount of carbohydrate you take in consider sugar-free alternatives to high-sugar foods.
-For example, choose sugar-free alternatives instead of full-sugar fizzy drinks, such as water, or products labelled as diet, 0% or zero.
+For example, choose sugar-free alternatives to full-sugar fizzy drinks, such as water, or products labelled as diet, 0% or zero.
 The amount of carbohydrate stated on the food label should be almost zero.